ARMmbed/mbed-os-example-pelion/README.md

-# Pelion Device Management Client example for Mbed OS
+ test# Pelion Device Management Client example for Mbed OS

 This is a basic Device Management Client example for Mbed OS that supports:
 - The latest Mbed OS and Device Management Client releases.